syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Add-a-Custom-Property-To-Diagram-And-Display-It-In-the-Property-Editor.md

 ---
 layout: post
 title: Add a Custom Property To Diagram And Displa in WPF Diagram| Syncfusion
-description: How to add a custom property to diagram and display it in the property editor in Syncfusion Windows Forms Diagram Control, its elements, and more.
+description: How to add a custom property to diagram and display it in the property editor in Syncfusion Windows Forms Diagram Control and more.
 platform: windowsforms
 control: Diagram
 documentation: ug